Avaiga/taipy-getting-started-core/step_01/ReadMe.md

     Value at the end of task 42
 ```

 '/.data' is the default storage folder for Taipy Core.
 It contains data, scenarios, pipelines, jobs, and tasks.
-These entities are persisted between two runs depending on how the code is run.
+These entities can be persisted between two runs depending on how the code is run.

 ## Ways of executing the code: Versioning

-Taipy Core provides a versioning system to keep track of different Configurations (DAG, execution modes, ...). `python main.py -h` opens a helper to understand the versioning options.
+Taipy Core provides a versioning system to keep track of the changes that a configuration will experience over time: new data sources, new parameters, new version of your Machine Learning engine, etc. python main.py -h opens a helper to understand the versioning options.
 Here are the principal ways to run the code with versioning:

 - _Development_: is the default way of executing the code.
-Data of a previous Development run is erased. `python main.py` will run it.
+When running a Taipy Core application in development mode, Taipy can’t  access all entities created from a previous Development run.
+Launching your Taipy code as `python main.py` executes it in Development mode.

-- _Experiment_: data are stored after each run, and an identifier is attached to each run. `python main.py --experiment` will execute the code in Experiment mode.
-The user can decide the identifier to run with the data of a previous run.
-This version number can be given like this: `python main.py --experiment 1`.
+- _Experiment_: all Taipy Core entities from previous run are kept, but each new run will ignore them.
+An identifier is attached to each run.
+`python main.py --experiment` will execute the code in Experiment mode.
+The user is then able to reexecute a previous run (by selecting a previously used identifier).
+This version number is provided  like this: `python main.py --experiment 1`.

-- _Production_: data are stored after each run.
-The user can decide the identifier to ru. `python main.py --experiment` will execute the code in Experiment mode, or `python main.py --experiment 1` to run it with a specific version.
+- _Production_: When running a Taipy Core application in production mode, Taipy can access all entities attached to the current version or another production version.
+It corresponds to the case where the application is stable and running in a production environment.The user can decide the identifier to use. `python main.py --production` will execute the code in Experiment mode, or `python main.py --production 1` to run it with a specific version.